UCSF-PSPG/DEI_Mission_Contract/README.md

-# DEI_Mission_Statement
+# DEI_Mission_Contract
-PSPG's Diversity, Equity and Inclusion mission statement.
+PSPG's Diversity, Equity and Inclusion mission statement in the form of a contract.
 Please leave any suggestions by accessing the "issues" option.